CN000/meatswap/README.md

 •	dampen the rebase by the rebaseLag<br/>
 •	if positive calculate protocol mint amount<br/>
 •	change scaling factor, (in/de)flating the supply<br/>
-•	sync uniswap, mint, sell to uniswap, transfer excess YAM and bought yCRV to reserves<br/>
+•	sync uniswap, mint, sell to uniswap, transfer excess OCE and bought yCRV to reserves<br/>
 •	call any extra functions governance adds in the future (i.e. Balancer gulps)<br/>

 ## Governance
-Governance is entirely dictated by YAM holders from the start.
-Upon deployment, ownership of all YAM protocol contracts was relinquished to the timelocked Governance contract or removed entirely.
+Governance is entirely dictated by OCE holders from the start.
+Upon deployment, ownership of all OCE protocol contracts was relinquished to the timelocked Governance contract or removed entirely.
 At the very least, this can be seen as a reference implementation for a truly decentralized protocol.

 # Development
 ### Building